HIST 208: Digital and Visual Storytelling

 Instructor: Dr. Marianna Hovhannisyan

 This course introduces an interdisciplinary study of the idea of evidence in connection to the modern development of archives, museums, and prisons by setting this in a contemporary dialog with the discourses on state violence, incarceration, and refugeetude.
 Firstly, we will establish historical and theoretical links between carcerality, Western archival record-keeping practices (e.g., scientific grids, mugshots, taxonomies, and other forms of surveillance) and museological frameworks developed during the transition from the 19th to the 20th century.
 We will further consider how records, artifacts, data, bones, sites of “memories,” oral traditions, embodied knowledge, and/or intergenerational trauma can become evidentiary materials.
 Such inquiries are central to decolonial archival studies as they are critical for historically marginalized, racialized, and gendered subjects, whose claims for social justice, human rights, and heritage are tied to the aftermaths of slavery, genocides, and colonialism.
 Our readings and discussions will specifically draw upon decolonial archival studies, digital humanities, visual studies, human rights discourse, Asian American studies, Black studies, and Indigenous studies, which have continuously challenged what constitutes evidence.
-The syllabus is available here.

-This class takes place within the framework of The Carceral Connecticut Project .
+This class takes place within the framework of The Carceral Connecticut Project.

 GNSS 1961Y: Gaps and Silences: In and Out of the Archives